Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I

 It is difficult to see how this approach could still function beyond the first-order estimate, and if it did, it would require tremendous effort and very accurate computation of all the coefficients appearing in the asymptotic expansion.

-In this article, we suggest a fundamentally different approach to the one used in~\cite{wu2022,lipnowski2021}, which we believe to be significantly more robust, and a good candidate to reach the optimal bound $\lambda_1 \geq \frac 14 - \epsilon$.
-The idea is to modify our test function to \emph{create a cancellation} at the trivial eigenvalue $\lambda_0 = 0$.
+{ We follow a fundamentally different approach to the one used in~\cite{wu2022,lipnowski2021}, which is more robust and ultimately allows us to reach the optimal bound $\lambda_1 \geq \frac 14 - \epsilon$.} The idea is to modify our test function to \emph{create a cancellation} at the trivial eigenvalue $\lambda_0 = 0$.
 More precisely, we want to apply the Selberg trace formula to a function of Fourier transform $(\frac 14 + r^2)^m \hat{h}_L(r)$, which therefore has a zero of order $m$ at $r_0=i/2$.
 This is achieved by considering the new test function $\D^m h_L$, where $\D$ is the differential operator $\frac 14 - \partial^2$.
 We prove the following reformulation of the spectral gap problem.

 \begin{lem} Let $h$ be a function satisfying the hypotheses of \cref{nota:h_L}, and let us fix real numbers $\alpha \in (0, 1/2)$ and $A \geq 1$.
 For any $\delta > 0$, any $0 < \epsilon < \frac 14 - \alpha^2$, any integer $m \geq 1$, there exists a constant $C = C(h,\alpha, A, \epsilon, \delta, m)$ such that, for any large enough integer $g$ and for the length-scale $L = A \log g$,